 Periodic eye and vision examinations are an important part of preventive health care.
-Many eye and vision problems have no obvious signs or symptoms.
-As a result, individuals are often unaware that problems exist.
-Early diagnosis and treatment of eye and vision problems are important for maintaining good vision and eye health, and when possible, preventing vision loss.
+Many eye and vision problems have no obvious signs or symptoms, so you might not know a problem exists.
+Early diagnosis and treatment of eye and vision problems can help prevent vision loss.

-Preliminary testing may include evaluation of specific aspects of visual function and eye health such as depth perception, color vision, eye muscle movements, peripheral or side vision, and the way your pupils respond to light.
+An optometrist may first want to look at specific aspects of your visual function and eye health.
+Preliminary tests can include evaluations of depth perception, color vision, eye muscle movements, peripheral or side vision, and the way your pupils respond to light.

-Refraction is conducted to determine the appropriate lens power needed to compensate for any refractive error (nearsightedness, farsightedness, or astigmatism).
-Using an instrument called a phoropter, your optometrist places a series of lenses in front of your eyes and measures how they focus light using a hand held lighted instrument called a retinoscope.
-The doctor may choose to use an automated instrument that automatically evaluates the focusing power of the eye.
-The power is then refined by patient's responses to determine the lenses that allow the clearest vision.
+Refraction determines the lens power you need to compensate for any refractive error (nearsightedness, farsightedness or astigmatism).
+Using an instrument called a phoropter, your optometrist places a series of lenses in front of your eyes.
+He or she then measures how these lenses focus light using a handheld lighted instrument called a retinoscope.
+Your doctor may choose to use an instrument that automatically evaluates the focusing power of the eye.
+The lens power is then refined based your input on the lenses that give you the clearest vision.

-This testing may be done without the use of eye drops to determine how the eyes respond under normal seeing conditions.
-In some cases, such as for patients who can't respond verbally or when some of the eyes focusing power may be hidden, eye drops are used.
-The drops temporarily keep the eyes from changing focus while testing is done.
+This testing can be done without eye drops to determine how the eyes respond under normal seeing conditions.
+However, an optometrist will use eye drops with patients who can't respond verbally or when some of the eyes' focusing power may be hidden.
+The drops temporarily keep the eyes from changing focus during testing.

 Eye Focusing, Eye Teaming, and Eye Movement Testing

-Assessment of accommodation, ocular motility and binocular vision determines how well the eyes focus, move and work together.
-In order to obtain a clear, single image of what is being viewed, the eyes must effectively change focus, move and work in unison.
+To see a clear, single image, the eyes must effectively change focus, move and work in unison.
+An assessment of accommodation, ocular motility and binocular vision determines how well your eyes focus, move and work together.
 This testing will look for problems that keep your eyes from focusing effectively or make using both eyes together difficult.

 Eye Health Evaluation